e-gov/GOVSSO/TechnicalSpecification.md

 8. GOVSSO will optionally display a user consent form.
 This form is displayed only when a previous SSO session was used for authentication.
 Meaning that in step 4.1 a valid existing session was found.
 9. GOVSSO will construct its own authorization code and redirects the user agent back to client application URL.
 10. The client application will use the authorization code to acquire a GOVSSO ID Token.
 This is done in client application backend by sending an ID Token request to GOVSSO.
 This is specified in [6.2 ID Token request](#62-id-token-request).
-11. GOVSSO will respond to the client application with a GOVSSO ID Token.
+11. GOVSSO will respond to the client application with a GOVSSO ID Token and Refresh Token.
 GOVSSO will also internally update the SSO session expiration time to `currentTime + N minutes`.
+The client application's back-end server validates the ID Token, then stores the ID Token and the Refresh Token into its session storage.
 The client application now has the user authentication information and can display the protected page.
-Client application signals it's UI that next session update request should be scheduled at ID Token's `exp` minus 2 minutes.
+The client application's back-end server signals it's UI that next session update request should be scheduled at ID Token's `exp` minus 2 minutes.

 ### 4.2 Session update process

+Once the user has been authenticated and an SSO session created, the client application must periodically perform SSO session update requests to keep the SSO session alive in GOVSSO.
+In GOVSSO protocol this is done by acquiring a new ID Token from GOVSSO service using Refresh Token ([[OIDC-CORE](https://openid.net/specs/openid-connect-core-1_0.html)] "12.
+Using Refresh Tokens").
 NB!
-Due to the user agents (browsers) trend of blocking third party cookies by default we are currently working on alternative solution for session update process than described below.
-This change will affect the session update process and protocol.
-There for, we suggest not to implement update sequence by current specification.
-{: .note}

-Once the user has been authenticated and an SSO session created, the client application must periodically perform SSO session update requests to keep the SSO session alive in GOVSSO.
-In GOVSSO protocol this is done by acquiring a new ID Token from GOVSSO service.
-GOVSSO session update requests are very similar to authentication requests.
-The only difference is that GOVSSO will not display any graphical page to the user when the user agent is redirected.
-To differentiate SSO session update requests from SSO authentication requests, the client application will add `prompt` parameter to the request (`prompt=none`). ([[OIDC-CORE](https://openid.net/specs/openid-connect-core-1_0.html)] "3.1.2.1.
-Authentication Request".)
+GOVSSO has the following specifics compared to general Refresh Token approach in OpenID Connect and OAuth standards:
+* Access Token mechanism is not used in GOVSSO.
+Refresh Token mechanism is used to retrieve new ID Token instead.
+* Refresh Token is always returned, without requesting `offline_access` scope.
+Client application must not add `offline_access` scope to authentication request.
+* Refresh Token expires at the same time as the ID Token that was received with the same request.
+* `id_token` field is always present in successful response of Refresh Request.
+* The same validation rules apply to the ID Token as in retrieving the ID Token on authentication ([7.1 Verification of the ID Token and Logout Token](#71-verification-of-the-id-token-and-logout-token)).

-SSO session update request can be made only when the client application knows the previous ID Token and a valid SSO session exists.
-Client application must prove that it has knowledge of the SSO session context by including the `id_token_hint` parameter to request containing previous ID Token.
-This is a security measure and helps to assure that GOVSSO and client application have the same knowledge about the authenticated user.
+SSO session update request can be made only when the client application knows the active Refresh Token and a valid SSO session exists.

-SSO session update request must be a background request in the user agent.
-User's activity on client application page must not be disturbed, for example redirecting the entire page must be avoided.
+SSO session update must be triggered from the user agent.
+This ensures that GOVSSO session update is performed only when the user agent still has the client application page open, not when the user may have closed the client application page without clicking log out.

 Client application must initiate SSO session update request 2 minutes before ID Token's expiration (`exp` claim value).
 This leaves a reasonable buffer for slow or problematic network conditions.
+Refresh Token expires at the same time as ID Token expires.

 If the SSO session update request returns with an OpenID Connect error code, then client application must terminate it's session and inform the user that they have been logged out.
 If the SSO session update request is unsuccessful because of a network error, client application may retry the request until latest ID Token's expiration time.
 Retrying the request after latest ID Token's expiration time is unnecessary because GOVSSO refuses to process it.

 <p style='text-align:left;'><img src='img/govsso_session_update_flow.png' style='width:700px'></p>

-1. User is browsing protected content in client application, but latest ID Token is about to expire in 2 minutes from current time.
-Client application's UI initiates SSO session update request in background with JavaScript.
-Since client application's UI doesn't know the whole content of the latest ID Token (to include as `id_token_hint` parameter), it doesn't perform the request directly to GOVSSO, but to its own back-end server.
+1. User is browsing protected content in the client application, but the latest ID Token is about to expire in 2 minutes from the current time.
+Client application's UI performs a background request with JavaScript to client application's back-end server to signal that the user agent still has the client application page open and GOVSSO session needs to be updated.
-2. Client application's back-end server verifies whether user has active client application session and that client application session storage contains a valid (not expired) GOVSSO ID Token.
-Client application's back-end server composes SSO session update request which must include `id_token_hint` and `prompt=none` parameters.
+2. The client application's back-end server verifies whether the user has an active client application session and that client application session storage contains a valid (not expired) GOVSSO ID Token.
+3. The client application's back-end server performs a GOVSSO session update request that contains the latest Refresh Token.
 This is specified in [6.3 Session update request](#63-session-update-request).
-3. User agent's background request is redirected to GOVSSO.
-4. GOVSSO validates the request.
-    1. Verifies that an SSO session is still active for user agent.
+4. GOVSSO verifies that an SSO session is still active for the given Refresh Token.
-    2. Verifies that the SSO session subject matches the subject in the received ID Token.
-   If all validations passed, GOVSSO responds with a new authorization code and a directive for the user agent to update SSO session cookie expiration to `currentTime + N minutes`.
+5. GOVSSO responds to the client application with a GOVSSO ID Token and Refresh Token.
+GOVSSO also internally updates the SSO session expiration time to `currentTime + N minutes`.
-5. User agent's background request is redirected back to client application's back-end server.
-6. Using the authorization code, client application's back-end server makes an ID Token request to GOVSSO.
-This is specified in [6.2 ID Token request](#62-id-token-request).
-GOVSSO responds with a new ID Token (whose `exp` is `currentTime + N minutes`).
-7. Client application's back-end server stores new ID Token into its session storage and signals client application's UI that session update request succeeded and the next session update request should be scheduled at new ID Token's `exp` minus 2 minutes.
+6. The client application's back-end server stores the new ID Token and the new Refresh Token into its session storage (replacing previous ones) and signals client application's UI that the session update request succeeded and the next GOVSSO session update request should be scheduled at new ID Token's `exp` minus 2 minutes.

 ### 4.3 Logout process